Sneedstar/wizwalkerbots/README.md

 # Major's WizWalker Bots
 Simple repo to house my WizWalker bots.
 Everything you need to know is in the README.
-Please do not try to dm me. <br />
+Please do not try to DM me. <br />
 Don't make messages in #bot-support about my bots until you read the entire README.
 It's called README for a reason.
 If you cannot read, I'm sure I can find someone to read it to you.

 Note: you need a house with a world gate behind you equipped